Top 5 Pros and Cons of CrossFit Training

 CrossFit is very effective at increasing energy expenditure or burning calories.
 In males, for 8:23 min it burned 169.6 kcal, in females 117.2 kcal.
 Pretty impressive.
 (7)

 CrossFit training can be pretty effective at making you a calorie-burning machine.
 Why?
-After such high-intensity work comes to the EPOC effect or the excess post-exercise oxygen consumption.
+After such high-intensity work comes the EPOC effect or the excess post-exercise oxygen consumption.
 This means you burn more calories after the workout has finished.
 Also, adding muscle to your frame makes you more metabolically active, and burns more calories.

 High-intensity training can improve both aerobic and anaerobic, improve glucose tolerance, and enhance fat oxidation in the muscle, which accelerates fat loss altogether.
 (8)